tinyheero/BICG-2016/copy_number/content/installation.md

-# Module 5 Copy Number Analysis - Software Installation Instructions
+# Module 5 Copy Number Alterations: Software Installation Instructions

+This page describes the installation of software used for this lab module.

 ## Setup
 Before we start please read the general guide on installing software in Linux.